 © All Rights Reserved Peter

 Tokyo, a bustling metropolis aglow with neon lights, is an image of the throughly modern Japan.
-With 31 million people living in Tokyo and the surrounding towns, the Greater Tokyo Area is the largest metropolitan areas in the world.
-While these large number of inhabitants can be overwhelming for the traveller at first, especially if trying to take a train at rush hour, Tokyo is one of the safest large cities to travel in.
+With almost 38 million people living in Tokyo and the surrounding urban area, the Greater Tokyo Area is the largest metropolitan area in the world.
+While this large number of inhabitants can be overwhelming for the traveller at first, especially if trying to take a train at rush hour, Tokyo is one of the safest large cities to travel in.
 And while Tokyo may seem all glass, steel and neon at first, digging deep can reveal treasures from Japan's historic past.

 The Tokyo metropolis consists of 23 city wards (ku), 26 cities, 5 towns and 8 villages, including the outlying Izu and Ogasawara Islands.
 Listed below are some of the most popular neighbourhoods for travellers.